-Explained by an example, you puppy may do fine with your cat at home but your puppy may react badly six months later with a random cat in the park.
-Generalisation is being generally confident in a given situation, regardless of new external factors.
+As explained by an example, your puppy may do fine with your cat at home but your puppy may react badly six months later with a random cat in the park.
+Generalization is being generally confident in a given situation, regardless of new external factors.

-To proof your dog’s socialisation to a given experience, repeat each situation in a new environment so the puppy gets socialised to a variety of unfamiliar situations with familiar stimulations.
+To proof your dog’s socialization to a given experience, repeat each situation in a new environment so the puppy gets socialized to a variety of unfamiliar situations with familiar stimulations.

 Be ready to go where you don’t generally go, just in case.
 For example, visit cafés, quiet restaurants, dog parks, busy streets, and then do it all again at night, with tall, fat, short, loud, quiet friends.